-Switching from the DC side (GS)

-When switching is carried out from the alternat- Switching from the DC side is suitable for all drives that require exact braking, especially for hoisting gear.
-The connection is made belower running time.
+Switching from the DC side (GS) When switching is carried out from the alternat-Switching from the DC side is suitable for all ing current side, the magnetic field slowly de- drives that require exact braking, especially clines and the brake is applied with a delay.
+The for hoisting gear.
+Switching is between the connection is from the rectifier on the alternating rectifier and the coil; this achieves lower runcurrent side. ning time.